Key Takeaways

 On-Premises Dynamics 365

-- The software is set up on your organisation’s servers and hardware, providing an experience like installing it in your office.
+• The software is set up on your organisation’s servers and on site hardware as part of an on premise implementation, providing an experience like installing it in your office.

-- You manage and maintain it yourself.
-Updates and fixes must be done manually.
+• You manage and maintain it yourself.
+Updates and fixes for on premise software and software on premise must be done manually.

-- Users access it on the company network, usually in the office.
+• Users access it on the company’s local network, usually in the office, and all data in house is managed internally.

 Cloud-Based Dynamics 365